Your placeholders are automatically sized to the pixel with displayed dimensions staying in sync.

 If you’re already a TwicPics customer, you can use your subdomain instead (i.e. https://sub.twic.pics/?v1)

-Then, whenever you want the Script to handle a placeholder, simply mark your image element with the twic class and set the data-src attribute to placeholder:auto:
+Then, whenever you want the Script to handle a placeholder, simply set the data-twic-src attribute to placeholder:auto:

 TwicPics will account for the DPR of the current device when computing the sizes of placeholders.
 This means you might see different sizes from one device to another.
 For instance, you should see a 600x600 placeholder if you're on a Retina screen.